Special adviser (United Kingdom): Number

 There is no legal limit on the number of special advisers, although the current total is less than it was under Tony Blair.
 The government had previously accepted calls, made in 2000 by the Neill Committee on Standards in Public Life, for such a legal cap.
 By 2002, however, the government had altered its position, saying in response to the Wicks Committee report on standards in public life that "the Government does not believe that the issue of special advisers can be considered as a numerical issue.
-The issue is about being transparent about accountability, roles and responsibilities and numbers".
+The issue is about being transparent, about accountability and about roles and responsibilities, as well as about numbers".

 Cost

-The total cost of special advisers in 2006–07 was £5.9 million, which has since increased to £9.6 million for 2018–19.
+The total cost of special advisers in 2006–07 was £5.9 million, which has since increased to £15.9 million in 2022-2023.

 There are four pay bands for special advisers.

 Current Pay Band 4 special advisers

-As of 31 March 2020, there were 101.7 full-time equivalent special advisers working for the government.
+As of 31 March 2025, there were 128.67 full-time equivalent special advisers working for the government.

-As of July 2021, the following advisers were included in a government list of special advisers in Pay Band 4:
+As of July 2025, the following advisers were included in a government list of special advisers in Pay Band 4: